 Let Pharaoh do this, and let him appoint overseers over the land, and take the fifth of the land of Egypt in the seven years of plenty.

 And let them bring··together all the food of those good years that come, and pile··up grain◦ under the hand of Pharaoh for food in the cities, and let them guard it.

 And the food shall be for a deposit for the land for the seven years of the famine that shall be in the land of Egypt; and the land shall not be cut··off in the famine.

 And the word was good in the eyes of Pharaoh, and in the eyes of all his servants.

 And Pharaoh said to his servants, Shall we find such a one as this, a man◦ in whom is the spirit of God?

-And Pharaoh said to Joseph, Forasmuch as God has caused thee to know all this, there is no one so intelligent and wise as thou.
+And Pharaoh said to Joseph, Since▵ God has caused thee to know all this, there is no··one so with understanding and wisdom as thou.

 Thou shalt be over my house, and upon thy mouth shall all my people kiss; only in the throne will I be··greater than thou.